alegottu/gawk-trees/tools/benchmark/README.md

 ".mem-benchmark.awk" and ".mem-benchmark-no-ext.awk" for the code that the script generates then runs.
 When --bintree is used, the first script is used for both tests, being run with different arguments to load a different library file for the extension.

+make_graph.py is an internal tool to make graphs using matplotlib from the data output by make-table.sh, to use it make sure to create a virtual environment with matplotlib installed.